 The agency or board will then issue administrative rules, guidelines or best practices explaining in detail how it intends to put the law into effect and what a mother, father, caregiver, physician, pharmacist or school nurse must do to comply with the law.
 AANMA is an active resource in these states assisting administrators in a seamless rollout of the stock-epinephrine laws.

-Marion Rumney, RN and Faith DeViney, RN, BSN of Washington County School District
+Faith DeViney, RN, BSN of Washington County School District

 St. George, UT

 On May 12, 2014, Dr. Jones was interviewed by ABC News Channel 4 about his new approach to treating people with life-threatening food allergies.